goncalvestorresrodrigo/kube-state-backup/README.md

 License
 -------
-This project is MIT licensed.
+This project is Apache licensed.